R-obinz/HireMe-/README.md

-# Linkedin Prototype using MERN Stack
+# HireMe Prototype using MERN Stack
 ## Introduction

-Using Restful web services, React JS, NodeJS MySQL, Kafka, NoSQL database MongoDB we have successfully created a prototype of LinkedIn.
-Our application consists of two main type of users: Applicant and Recruiter.
+Using Restful web services, React JS, NodeJS MySQL, Kafka, NoSQL database MongoDB i have successfully created a prototype of HireMe.
+This application consists of two main type of users: Applicant and Recruiter.

 After logging in, the user gets presented with a different view of the system depending on the role i.e. the user is Applicant or Recruiter.
 If the logged in user is an Applicant, they are shown user dashboard which has the analytics of all the user activity on our website.
 We’ve used Charts.js library to display the graphs of all user activity.